How to Find Rental Housing in the Netherlands (2026 Guide)

 Some landlords illegally refuse registration.
 This is a red flag and may indicate an illegal sublet.

-Part 7: The Real Monthly Costs Beyond Rent
+Monthly Living Costs Beyond Rent

 Rent is only part of your monthly housing budget.
 Plan realistically: